All Episodes

 It's a simple, simple proposition when you really think about it.

-If you were in any type of building that has an active shooter, would you rather know that there are trained professionals, retired military, retired police in the building with a concealed carry permit and a weapon?
+If you are in any type of building that has an active shooter, would you rather know that there are trained professionals, retired military, retired police in the building with a concealed carry permit and a weapon?

-I think the answer for everybody is yeah, I think so.
+I think the answer for everybody is, yeah, I think so.

 What about if somebody broke into your house?